 Can I meet other study abroad students or alumni to learn more?

-In collaboration with Alumni Relations, we have launched the Alumni Study Abroad Partnership scheme that connects you with a former Regent’s student living in your destination city or country.
+With the Alumni Relations team, we have launched the Alumni Study Abroad Partnership scheme that connects you with a former Regent’s student living in your destination city or country.
 Our Study Abroad Alumni Advisers will share their local knowledge on top tips from the best areas to rent or restaurants to visit, to local customs and culture.
 As well as connecting you with Alumni Advisers before you go, study abroad students are also welcome to join in-country alumni events that take place whilst you are abroad.

 What support do I receive before and during my term abroad?